parimal0915/AWS/README.md

 	- Number of EBS snapshots : 10,000
 ---
 > ## Elastic Load Balancer (ELB)
+Elastic Load Balancing offers two types of load balancers that both feature high availability, automatic scaling, and robust security.
+These include the Classic Load Balancer that routes traffic based on either **application or network level information**, and the Application Load Balancer that routes traffic based on advanced application level information that includes the **content of the request**.

+- When configuring ELB health checks, bear in mind that you may want to create a file like healthcheck.html or point the ping path of the health check to the main index file in your application
+- Enable Cross-Zone Load Balancing will distribute load across all back-end instances, even if they exist in different AZ's
+- ELBs are NEVER given public IP Addresses, only a public DNS name
+- ELBs can be In Service or Out of Service depending on health check results
+- Charged by the hour and on a per GB basis of usage
+- Must be configured with at least one listener
+- A listener must be configured with a protocol and a port for front end (client to ELB connection), as well as a protocol and port for backed end (ELB to instances connection)
+- ELBs support HTTP, HTTPS, TCP, and SSL (Secure TCP)
+- ELBs support all ports (1-65535)
+- ELBs do not support multiple SSL certificates
+- HTTP Error Codes:
+	- 200 - The request has succeeded
+	- 3xx - Redirection
+	- 4xx - Client Error (404 not found)
+	- 5xx - Server Error
+- **There can be 20 Load balancer per region**

 - ### **Types of Load Balancer**
 	- Application load balancer (http & https traffic Layer 7)
 	- Network load balancer (TCP traffic where extreme performance is required : layer 4)